top of page

 Energy Estate

 A fervent advocate for sustainable energy solutions, Simon champions the cause of delivering enduring and sustainable outcomes for all stakeholders.
-Simon’s approach as a systems thinker involves designing clean energy ecosystems that accelerate decarbonisation and support the growth of new industries.
+His approach as a systems thinker involves designing clean energy ecosystems that accelerate decarbonisation and support the growth of new industries.

 Karin Stark